Reece9/odin-recipes/README.md

-Practice knowledge learned from HTML studies bybuilding a basic recipe website.
+Practice knowledge learned from HTML studies by building a basic recipe website.